Certified High-Performance Home (CHPH) Rebates

 2019 rebate dollars: $240,000

 Whether you’re in the market for a new or existing home or interested in evaluating your own home, it’s important to look beyond what you can see.
 Specifically, how much will it cost to heat and cool the home?
-As energy costs continue to rise, an energy-efficient, high-performance home is an important consideration.
+An energy-efficient, high-performance home is an important consideration.
 A high-performance home goes beyond current energy code requirements, making it more energy efficient, healthy, durable, AND more valuable.

 When making your home more energy-efficient, it’s important to keep air quality, proper fresh-air ventilation, back-drafting and carbon monoxide in mind.
 For more information, visit the Department of Energy (DOE) Air Sealing and Fresh-air Ventilation for New Home Construction or the Environmental Protection Agency (EPA) Carbon Monoxide's Impact on Indoor Air Quality.